LucasCardoso910/Character-Sheet-Manager/README.md

 ### What is Character Sheet Manager?
 D&D is a fun game.
 It allows you to create all sorts of characters with no limits but your imagination.
-And now, creating a new character is even easier with Character Sheet Manager.
+Now, creating a new character is even easier with Character Sheet Manager.
 Although you can create anything in D&D, it can be quite a boring and mechanical task.
 The Character Sheet Manager fits in this particular space.
 You will no longer need to go page to page in the Player's Handbook, copying